FAQS (Frequently Asked Questions)

 Does your Glendale bankruptcy law firm handle both Chapter 7 and Chapter 13 cases?

 Yes, our Glendale bankruptcy law firm represents both chapter 7 bankruptcy and chapter 13 bankruptcy clients.
-To determine what chapter might be the best fit for you, please contact one of our Mesa bankruptcy attorneys for advice at a free consultation.
+To determine what chapter might be the best fit for you, please contact one of our bankruptcy attorneys for advice at a free consultation.
+Additionally, we offer $0 down bankruptcy option, medical bankruptcies, bankruptcy by phone, and same day bankruptcy filings.

 What does the term discharge mean?